Ampersand-Alexander/Risk-Of-Rain-2-Eris/README.md

 * * *

 There's plenty more to go over but these are the main ones you need to know.
 Reading through the game code with `dnSpy` always helps.
-Now it's time to move on to Henry's code.
+Now it's time to move on to Eris's code.

 ## Step 1 - Initial Setup